-The lab undertakes scientific challenges of national importance through its work to accelerate the development and delivery of effective preventive, diagnostic, and therapeutic products to people living with cancer and HIV/AIDS.
+The laboratory undertakes scientific challenges of national importance through its work to accelerate the development and delivery of effective preventive, diagnostic, and therapeutic products to people living with cancer and HIV/AIDS.

 National Programs and Initiatives

-The Frederick National Lab supports four Cancer Moonshot projects:
+The Frederick National Laboratory supports several Cancer Moonshot projects, including:

-- High-performance computing/DOE partnership: The lab plays a significant role in a national partnership to expand the use of high-performance computing in cancer research.
-Through work with the National Cancer Institute (NCI) and the Department of Energy (DOE), the Frederick National Lab is developing a promising strategy for using exascale computing capabilities hand-in-hand with urgent scientific applications.
+- High-performance computing/DOE partnership: The laboratory plays a significant role in a national partnership to expand the use of high-performance computing in cancer research.
+Through work with the National Cancer Institute (NCI) and the Department of Energy (DOE), the Frederick National Laboratory is developing a promising strategy for using exascale computing capabilities hand-in-hand with urgent scientific applications.

-- Genomic Data Commons: FNL supports Cancer Moonshot through the Genomic Data Commons, a data sharing platform designed to give researchers the capability to share genomic and clinical data from cancer research programs to promote precision medicine in oncology.
+- Genomic Data Commons: Frederick National Laboratory supports Cancer Moonshot through the Genomic Data Commons, a data sharing platform designed to give researchers the capability to share genomic and clinical data from cancer research programs to promote precision medicine in oncology.

-The Frederick National Lab manages and operates a national cancer research community-accessible Cryo-EM user facility.
+The Frederick National Laboratory manages and operates the National Cryo-Electron Microscopy Facility.
 The purpose is to collect high quality cryo-EM images with minimal delay between request for access and data collection.
 It addresses pressing national and regional needs for structural biologists to have access to advanced microscopes capable of supporting high-resolution cryo-EM studies.
 The facility went live May 15, 2017.

 HPV Serology Lab

 Human papillomavirus is one of the main infectious agents that causes cervical and other cancers.
 A vaccine is available, but there is still work to be done to increase the number of people receiving vaccinations.
-FNL's HPV Serology Lab launched in early 2017 with the goal of establishing a standardization intiative to promote harmonization and proficiency of HPV serology testing in vaccine trials.
+The Frederick National Laboratory's HPV Serology Laboratory launched in early 2017 with the goal of establishing a standardization intiative to promote harmonization and proficiency of HPV serology testing in vaccine trials.
 The work will accelerate the development and implementation of HPV vaccines worldwide, especially in resource-limited countries where cervical cancer is a public health burden.